MK-Wireless/pytorch-research-template/README.md

 # PyTorch Research Template

-A lightweight, research-oriented PyTorch template for training and evaluating neural networks with an emphasis on:
+This repository provides a lightweight, research-oriented PyTorch template for training and evaluating neural networks with an emphasis on clarity, reproducibility, and extensibility.

-- clarity
-- reproducibility
-- clean structure
-- minimal dependencies
+The code structure reflects how I typically prototype and run machine learning experiments in research settings.
+It is intentionally minimal and designed to be easy to read, modify, and extend.

-This is intentionally **not** a production framework.
-It’s a readable baseline you can adapt for research experiments.
+This repository is meant as a **code sample / template**, not as a production framework or a source of novel research results.

+## Features
+- Deterministic training via centralized seeding
+- Clean training and evaluation loops
+- Modular model and utility structure
+- Simple checkpointing and logging
+- YAML-based experiment configuration
+- Explicit runtime measurement

-## Repo Structure
+## Repository Structure

 pytorch-research-template/
 ├── README.md